AlanDuOl/user-auth/README.md

 # User-Auth
 The focus of this project is to create an authentication/authorization system (token/bearer Authentication) to allow access to an API.
 The project is composed of a front-end built with Angular.js and a RESTful API built with Node.js and Express.js.
 The API uses an SqLite database built with Typeorm using migrations.
 Both front-end and API are written in Typescript.

-Authentication strategy sumarized steps:
+ - Account creation summarized steps:
+	- User sends its data to API endpoint.
-	1 - Hash the password with bcrypt using a salt.
+	- Create a user password Hash with bcrypt using a salt.
-	2 - Stored the password hash in the database.
+	- Store user data with the password hash in the database.
-	3 - Generate a random string with Node.js crypto module to validate the account.
+	- Generate a random string with Node.js crypto module to verify the account.
-	4 - Hash and store the string in the database.
+	- Hash and store the random string in the database.
+	- Send an email message to user email address with a clickable route to validate the account.

+ - Account validation summarized steps:
-	5 - Send an email message to user email address with a clickable route to validate the account.
+	- Send an email message to user email address with a clickable route to validate the account.
+	- User access email account and click the verification link to verify the account.

+ - Authentication summarized steps:
+	- User send credential to API endpoint.
-	6 - On successful login, generete a jwt token with jsonwebtoken package and send it to the client.
+	- If credentials are valid, generete a jwt token with jsonwebtoken package and send it to the client.
-	7 - Client stores the token in localStorage or sessionStorage.
+	- Client stores the token in localStorage or sessionStorage.
-	8 - Every subsequent request will send the token in 'Authorization' header.
+	- Every subsequent request from client will send the token in 'Authorization' header.
-	9 - Routes that require authentication will validate the token before allow access to resources.
+	- Routes that require authentication will validate the token before allow access to resources.

-The authentication system also allows the user to change the account password with a verification code strategy and to resend the account validation email.
+ - Reset password summarized steps:
+	- User request password change.
+	- A vefication code is sent to account email.
+	- Verification code is validated in the API.
+	- User is allowed to change password.

-The validation email and verification code functionalities use a test Ethereal email account, not the email used in the account creation.
+The account verification and reset password functionalities use a test Ethereal email account, not the email used in the account creation.
 The account email is used to identify the user.

 # Run in your machine